 - Tape the doors shut while in transit.
 When it is placed in a storage unit, remove the tape and leave the door slightly ajar to prevent moisture build-up.

-Tips for Moving and Storing a Stove
+6 Tips To Move and Store a Stove

 - Before cleaning, remove any pans (broiler pan) from the inside of the stove.